-Brixton Academy: Licence suspended amid prior door concerns
+Brixton Academy licence suspended after fatal crush

 The third sold-out concert in a week by Asake had to be cut short when a large number of people tried to enter the venue.

-Gaby Hutchinson, 23, from Gravesend in Kent, was a security contractor working at the venue.
-Nursing graduate Rebecca Ikumelo, 33, from Newham, east London, was a mother of two.
+Gaby Hutchinson, 23, from Gravesend in Kent, who died following the crush, was a security contractor working at the venue.
+Nursing graduate Rebecca Ikumelo, 33, from Newham, east London, who also died in the following days, was a mother of two children.

 A 21-year-old woman remains in a critical condition in hospital.